Account settings and security

 ## Embed status badges

 Three embeddable status badges are now available to display your status page's current status on your website.
-The badges do not load any third party scripts, are free from cookies, and adapt to your website dark and light mode.
+The badges do not load any third-party scripts, are free from cookies, and adapt to your website dark and light modes.

 #### Pulse badge

-The pulse badge only display the current status of your status page without any additional information, making it perfect to build your own components around it.
+The pulse badge only displays the current status of your status page without any additional information, making it perfect to build your own components around it.

 #### Static badge